 Major airlines cancel, change flights to US over 5G dispute

-Major international airlines cancelled flights heading to the US or changed the planes they're using Wednesday, the latest complication in a dispute over concerns that new 5G mobile phone service could interfere with aircraft technology.
+Major international airlines cancelled flights heading to the United States or changed planes on Wednesday, the latest complication in a dispute over concerns that new 5G mobile phone service could interfere with aircraft technology.

 It was also not clear how disruptive the cancellations would be.
 Several airlines said they would try to merely use different planes to maintain their schedules.

 Similar mobile networks have been deployed in dozens of other countries – but there are some key differences in how the US network works that could make it more likely to cause problems for airlines.